Robotic Thoracic Surgery

 - Faster recuperation and return to normal activities (including work)

 - Reduced pain and discomfort, which means less use of narcotics

 - Shorter hospital stays; an open procedure often requires five to seven days in the hospital while a robotic procedure typically entails a two- or three-day stay

 - Similar or less blood loss and need for transfusion

 Recovery and Follow-Up Care after Robotic Surgery

-Depending on the surgical procedure, thoracic robotic surgery patients spend a night in the intensive care unit so that we can make sure there is no change in heart rhythm.
-We usually insert a drain to prevent accumulation of fluid in the surgical site, and this is usually removed a day or two after the procedure.
+Depending on the surgical procedure, you may spend a night in the intensive care unit so we can keep monitor you.
+We want to make sure there is no change in your heart rhythm.
+We usually insert a drain to prevent accumulation of fluid in the surgical site.
+Often, we can remove this a day or two after the procedure.

-Patients who undergo robotic surgery can often go home sooner than after open surgery.
-However, for more complex procedures, patients may be required to spend several nights in the hospital.
+If you have robotic surgery, you should be able to go home sooner than people who have had open surgery.
+However, if the procedure is more complex, you may need to spend several nights in the hospital.

-Once the patient has returned home, a home visiting nurse will come by every day to check the incisions and answer any questions the patient or family members may have.
-At two weeks post-procedure, patients return to see the surgeon.
+Once you have returned home, a home visiting nurse will come by every day to check the incisions and answer any questions you or your family may have.
+At two weeks post-procedure, you will come back to see your surgeon.

 We usually do not place specific restrictions on daily routines.
-We generally recommend that patients do only what feels comfortable; if it hurts, stop.
-Most patients can return to normal activities within two weeks.
+We generally recommend you do only what feels comfortable; if it hurts, stop.
+You should be able to return to normal activities within two weeks.